stripe-ctf/wosv-workshop/levels/4/README.md

 We used [CapserJS](http://casperjs.org/) on top of [PhantomJS](http://phantomjs.org/) to power the **karma_fountain** user.
-Run `capserjs browser.coffee http://localhost:4567` to start it up.
+Run `capserjs browser.js http://localhost:4567` to start it up.
 It expects to find the password from the filesystem `public_html/password.txt`.